webpro-nl/knip/README.md

 The default configuration for Knip is very strict and targets production code.
 For best results, it is recommended to exclude files such as tests from the project files.
-Here's why: when including tests and other non-production files, they may prevent production files from being reported as unused.
+Here's why: when including tests and other non-production files, they may import production files, which will prevent them from being reported as unused.

 Excluding non-production files from the `projectFiles` allows Knip to understand what production code can be removed (including dependent files!).